-Number Issue Description in the number of Welsh speakers many have experienced decreases between 2001 and 2011.(See Local Development Plan Background Paper on Welsh Language for a full community by community break down).
+Number Issue Description range of incomes.
+This inclusivity would be threatened by policies that would shift Pembrokeshire's tourism product towards those with more disposable income.
+21 The national role of the National Park in improving health and well-being National Parks provide the settings in which activities that promote good health and wellbeing can take place.
+These include 'active' benefits such as walking or cycling and 'passive' benefits such as those gained through 'tranquillity', inspirational scenery and encounters with nature National Parks support the good quality environments that are essential to maintaining clean air, water and land without which human health would suffer.
+22 Cultural Distinctiveness The percentage of Welsh speakers in the Park increased between 1991 and 2001, but has since decreased between the 2001 and 2011 censuses.
+Whilst some communities within (or partially within) the National Park have experienced small increases in the number of Welsh speakers many have experienced decreases between 2001 and 2011.
+(See Local Development Plan Background Paper on Welsh Language for a full community by community break down).
 With the exception of changes in the use of the Welsh language between Censuses, elements of cultural distinctiveness are difficult to define and measure, which creates a challenge to attempts to identify and nurture the distinctive elements of National Park communities.
 23 Demand for minerals There is demand for quarried minerals, in part fuelled by poor rates of recycling and reuse of mineral resources, and this National Park is a rich mineral resource.
-Current working quarries are reaching the end of their lives.
+Current working quarries are reaching the end of their lives, end dates for Trefigin and Pantgwyn are in 2029 and 2024 respectfully (sand and gravel), Rhyndaston (Igneous rock) ends in 2020 and Carew (limestone) ends 2035.
+All of these are within the replacement plan period.
 Though National Planning Policy would advise against mineral extraction within National Parks except in exceptional circumstances, since 2000 the National Park Authority has received six applications to extend quarrying activity at existing site or carry out exploratory work for new resources.
-As of December 2013 there are currently 5 active quarry sites in Pembrokeshire Coast National Park (see Page C91 of Appendix B "Baseline information").
+As of December 2013 there are currently 5 active quarry sites in Pembrokeshire Coast National Park (see Page C94 of Appendix E "Baseline information").
 24 The national role of the National Park in establishing awareness, appreciation and understanding of its special qualities The second purpose of National Parks to promote understanding the special qualities of the National Parks - and influencing attitudes and behaviour - is essential to effective conservation of the Park.
 The goal is to impart the values, and develop the skills and understanding take part in informed decisions about how things can be done more sustainably.
-These educational outcomes are likely to reveal themselves in subtle changes in behaviour, occurring over significant periods of time.
+These educational outcomes are likely to reveal themselves

+Number Issue Description in subtle changes in behaviour, occurring over significant periods of time.
 Therefore assessing the impact of the opportunities offered by the National Park in achieving these goals is likely to be difficult.